Skip to main navigation Skip to main content

 Since its inception in 1976, more than 47,000 projects have been completed through the Federal Historic Rehabilitation Tax Credit (HTC), which has leveraged over $116.34 billion in private investment in the rehabilitation of historic properties of every period, size, style, and type.

 In 2023, Kentucky ranked 11th nationally utilizing the federal HTC, with 27 successfully completed projects generating $46.6 million of private investment.
-See the Federal Tax Incentives for Rehabilitating Historic Buildings Annual Report for FY 2023 for more.
+See the Federal Tax Incentives for Rehabilitating Historic Buildings Annual Report for FY 2023 [PDF, 4.07MB] for more.

 This federal HTC can often be utilized in tandem with the Kentucky Historic Preservation Tax Credit, a key provision that strengthens use and effectiveness of both programs.
 In 2023 alone, the Kentucky Heritage Council approved 198 projects, encompassing 89 residential properties and 109 commercial properties.
 These projects represent an investment of nearly $600.7 million.